William Collins (publisher): Publishing of religious works

-Mr Collins published religious literature by reprinting, in a more accessible form, many of the writings of the divines of the sixteenth and seventeenth century.
+Collins published religious literature by reprinting, in a more accessible form, many of the writings of the divines of the sixteenth and seventeenth century.
 To these volumes suitable introductions were prefixed, written by the more eminent clergymen and laymen of the day, of all denominations.

 Involvement in the temperance movement

-When the temperance cause found its way to Scotland from the United States in 1829, Mr Collins hailed it, as "throwing a ray of light," to use his own words, upon a dark problem.
+When the temperance cause found its way to Scotland from the United States in 1829, Collins hailed it, as "throwing a ray of light," to use his own words, upon a dark problem.
 He was the earliest member of the Glasgow and West of Scotland Temperance Society, and he laboured to promote its object.
 He visited, on this errand, many of the towns of Scotland, and even extended his tours to Manchester, Liverpool, and London, in all which places he delivered addresses to large audiences.
 He visited the metropolis three times, and succeeded, on his third visit, in forming the British and Foreign Temperance Society.
 At one of its early meetings in Exeter Hall he delivered his famous lecture on the "Harmony of the Gospel and Temperance Societies".
 From 1829 to 1834 a large portion of his time and means were devoted to the maintenance of a cause which he regarded as very important.